RIT-Launch-Initiative/GSW/README.md

 There are several unit tests that can be ran.
 You can do a `go test ./...` from the root project directory to execute all tests.
 It is also recommended to run with the -cover flag to get coverage statements.

-## Create Service Script (for linux)
+## Create Service Script (for Linux)
 The script must be run from the /scripts directory. gsw_service must be built prior to the script being run (and it must exist for the service to work).

-Once the script has been run, start the service with: sudo systemctl start gsw

 ### Running the Service
+Once the script has been run, start the service with:
+`sudo systemctl start gsw`

+Check the status of the service with:
+`sudo systemctl status gsw`

 Stop the service with:
-sudo systemctl stop gsw
+`sudo systemctl stop gsw`

-If you want the sevrice to run on startup: sudo systemctl enable gsw
+If you want the service to run on startup:
+`sudo systemctl enable gsw`